Skip to main content

 Key Facts

-1. 17 March 2026: Israeli Defence Minister Israel Katz announced the elimination of Iran’s national security chief Ali Larijani and Basij commander Gholamreza Soleimani.
+1. On 17 March 2026, Israeli Defence Minister Israel Katz announced the "elimination" of Iran’s national security chief Ali Larijani and Basij commander Gholamreza Soleimani.

-3. The claim follows a series of US‑Israeli strikes that began on 28 February 2026, which also killed Supreme Leader Ali Khamenei.
+4. The operation follows US‑Israeli coordinated strikes that began on 28 February 2026, which also targeted Supreme Leader Ali Khamenei.

 Background & Context